argumatronic/hands-on-haskell-meetups/todo/README.md

 * Step 5: Set up the MySQL database with test data
   * Run `database.sql` on your MySQL database server
 * Step 6: Implement listing tasks from the database
+* Step 7: Implement creating a new task in the database